marc/rule_engine_with_docs/README.md

 `tags`: Tags can be helpful for both the documentation and gathering metrics about what rules are triggered.
 These can be used to set categories and other labels to classify rules.

 `if`: This code defines the requirement or scenario for the rule to apply.
 The `data` Map is passed into each rule and functions can be called from the code.
 The code should return `true` or `false`.
 This defaults to `true` which means the rule will be evaluated when a `Ruleset` is run.
+A rule can be deactivated by setting this to `false`.

 ## Running a Ruleset and Evaluating Rules